Ruth Hunt, Baroness Hunt of Bethnal Green: Biography

+Hunt also holds an honorary doctorate with Exeter University and is a visiting fellow at Jesus College Cambridge.

-She attracted much attention in May 2014 when she announced in The Daily Telegraph that Stonewall would not be joining a wide boycott of The Dorchester hotel in London, owned by the Sultan of Brunei, Hassanal Bolkiah, where Stonewall was to hold a gala dinner.
+In May 2014 she announced in The Daily Telegraph that Stonewall would not be joining a wide boycott of The Dorchester hotel in London, owned by the Sultan of Brunei, Hassanal Bolkiah, where Stonewall was to hold a gala dinner.
 Bolkiah was proposing to introduce the death penalty for sodomy but she argued that there was not "a mandate for the boycott" and "We only implement actions that we can calculate will have an impact."

 She publicly apologised days before the 2015 general election after Stonewall was criticised for publishing an online campaign graphic which suggested that only the Labour Party substantially supported LGBT equality in its manifesto.

 In 2019, some donors were reported by The Sunday Times to have stopped funding Stonewall as a consequence of Hunt's position on trans equality.
 One donor was reported as saying that Hunt was "no longer a worthy champion of our rights", another that she had "lost what the big principle is".

 Hunt edited The Book of Queer Prophets, a collection of essays on sexuality and religion published in May 2020.
 The book includes essays by Jeanette Winterson, Phyll Opoku-Gyimah, John L. Bell, and others.
 The book was dedicated to "the countless queer people who continue to find the courage to speak truth to power ...
 We are channels of peace and we bring so much love to the world.

 In a July 2022 interview with The Tablet - speaking about "her Catholic faith and her values" - Hunt explained that she was "a regular attender at the Wednesday evening Catholic Masses held in the Houses of Parliament".
 She said: “I try not to scrutinise too closely the political machinations of the Church because I find it too intrusive on my peace and my relationship with God.
 The most peaceful way I have that relationship is through Catholic Mass.
 I’ve been brought up with Catholic values.
 When I go to other shop fronts [other Christian churches’ services], I don’t experience that peace.”
 She also noted: "The Vatican has more gay staff than most corporates."

 In April 2024, anti-trans campaigners started a change.org petition calling for the former chief executive of Stonewall to be expelled from the House of Lords following the Cass Review.

 Personal life

-Hunt entered a civil partnership with her partner Kirsty Lloyd in 2010, although it was reported in 2014 that the couple had separated.
+Hunt entered a civil partnership with Kirsty Lloyd in 2010.

 Hunt works with her current partner, Caroline Ellis, as cofounders of Deeds and Words.
 Hunt and Ellis live together in London in a civil partnership.

 Hunt is said to be Roman Catholic, but worships at an Anglican Church where she is a member of the Parochial Church Council.